Tushar625/Byte_Blitz_SFML/readme.md

 ## Byte_Blitz_SFML

-This is a very simple game engine based on SFML.
+This is a very simple game engine based on **SFML 2.6.2**.
 It's still in early development phase.
-The manual for this game engine is not ready yet but every header file is well commented and contains a good description of its components and how to use them.
+The manual for this game engine is not ready yet but every header file is well commented and contains a good description about its components and their usage.

 Till now I have only used it on windows with Visual Studio 2022.

 To know more about how to set it up with Visual Studio 2022, check out **setup_details** folder.

-**BBS** folder contains the main code base and **doc** folder has some documentations but that part is not yet finished.
+**BBS** folder contains the main code base and **doc** folder has some documentation but it's not finished yet.

 ## Main features: